AMC Ambassador: 1968

-For the 1968 model year, a new SST trim line was placed above the now mid-line DPL trim for the Ambassador.
-American Motors was a pioneer in the field of air conditioning through its Kelvinator refrigerator division, and AMC's marketing chief Bill McNealy wanted to make the Ambassador stand out in a crowded market segment and decided to add greater distinction to the Ambassador line by making the All Weather A/C system as standard equipment.
+American Motors was a pioneer in the field of air conditioning through its Kelvinator refrigerator division.
+AMC's marketing chief Bill McNealy wanted to make the Ambassador stand out in a crowded market segment and decided to add more significant distinction to the 1968 Ambassador line by making the All Weather A/C system as standard equipment.
 This was the first time any volume car manufacturer had done so, something that even Cadillac and Lincoln had not offered on their luxury cars – although some of them were priced at more than twice as much as Ambassador.

-While all Ambassadors came with air conditioning as standard, consumers could order the car without air as a "delete option" and decrease the price by $218.
+Most Ambassadors were ordered with air conditioning, so AMC garnered effective marketing distinction at little cost by including it with the 1968 model year.
+While all Ambassadors came with it as standard, consumers could order the car without air as a "delete option" and decrease the price by $218.
 As AMC pointed out in their advertising campaign for the Ambassador, the only other major automaker that offered air conditioning as standard equipment on its cars in 1968 was Rolls-Royce.
 Air conditioning was standard only on Cadillac limousines.

-Because of slow sales during the 1967 model year, both the convertible and the pillared coupe models were dropped from the line for 1968, leaving the 990 hardtop coupe and sedan, the DPL hardtop coupe, sedan, and wagon, and the new SST hardtop coupe and sedan in the Ambassador line.
-The personal luxury fastback Marlin was also discontinued to make way for the smaller new AMC Javelin in the pony car segment.
+Because of slow sales during the 1967 model year, both the top trim convertible and the basic two-door models were dropped for 1968.
+The new Ambassador lineup consisted of a base two-door hardtop and four-door sedan, a mid-level DPL in thee body styles (two-door hardtop, four-door sedan, and station wagon), and a new top-of-the-line SST available as a two-door hardtop or four-door sedan.
+The personal luxury fastback Marlin that was based on the Ambassador platform was also discontinued to make way for the smaller 1968 AMC Javelin in the pony car segment.

 The top-of-the-line 1968 Ambassador SST version was "especially appealing" and "a very luxurious package" with standard V8 power, air conditioning, expensive upholstery, individual reclining front seats, wood-look interior trim, upgraded exterior trim, as well as numerous conveniences such as an electric clock and a headlights-on buzzer.
+The high-level of standard equipment had marketing brochures asking, “Could that SST stand for Sensational Straight Through?" while reviews described the 1968 Ambassador SST as "The Kenosha Cadillac".